Pard

 A leopard from the Aberdeen Bestiary manuscript.

-A pard (Ancient Greek: πάρδος) is the Greek word for the leopard, which is listed in medieval bestiaries and in Pliny the Elder's book Natural History.
+Pard (Ancient Greek: πάρδος) is the Ancient Greek word for the leopard, which is listed in medieval bestiaries and in Pliny the Elder's book Natural History.
 Over the years, there have been many different depictions of the creature including some adaptations with and without manes and some in later years with shorter tails.
 However, one consistent representation shows them as large felines often with spots.

 History

 One of the earliest known references to this creature appears in Pliny the Elder's book Natural History (in Book 8, chapter 17: "Lions: How they are Produced").
-In it, Pliny writes about the creation of cheetah (though he does not have a clearly separate word for this animal) which were believed to be a hybrid animal (like mules or ligers) resulting from the union between a promiscuous lioness and the pard, i.e. the leopard.
+In it, Pliny writes about the origin of cheetahs (though he does not have a clearly separate word for these animals) which were believed to be a hybrid animal (like mules or ligers) resulting from the union between a promiscuous lioness and the pard, i.e. the leopard.
 In fact, the word leopardos (λεόπαρδος) or leontopardos (λεοντόπαρδος), Greek for 'cheetah', comes from the combination of the word leo (Greek for 'lion') and pardos, 'spotted'.
 The pard itself is described as being maneless like the female lion with a distinct odor.
 Pliny also states that the sexual passion between the pard and lioness is so violent that it enrages the male lion, who will often seek revenge on a lioness when smelling the pard.
 Because of this, the lioness will wash the pard's scent from her or follow the pride at a distance after mating.

 By the medieval era, pards were commonplace in books and artwork where various depictions of them are shown (some even including "bearded manes").
-In the seventh-century book Etymologies, Isidore of Seville describes their coat as being mottled like a giraffe's.
+In the seventh-century book Etymologies, Isidore of Seville describes their coats as being mottled like a giraffe's.
 He goes on to describe them as being "headlong for blood" by being capable of killing their prey in a single leap.
 The author references Pliny the Elder's work by reaffirming that pards were the sires of cheetahs from lionesses.